-To ensure the dojos rewarded translate or feed into the school reward system appropriately, make the children aware of the fact that for every 10 dojos they get, they will earn a Bragster (see separate notes on Bragster for more information).
+To ensure the dojos rewarded translate or feed into the school reward system appropriately, make the children aware of the fact that a certain number of Dojo points will translate into rewards.

 CLASS DOJO POLICY

 Background:

 We believe that effective communication between home and school is essential to supporting children in their learning.